 You can park at The Coastal Park car park, however during peak times, holidays or weekends you may need to use alternative car parks. :

-Please note that the Lower Leas Coastal car park is closed between 8am - 8pm daily.
+Please note that the Lower Leas Coastal car park is closed between 8pm - 8am daily.
 Please make sure you leave the site on time.
 After 8pm there is a £100 release fee.
 Contact 01303 221888 and payment can be made by clicking here.

 Coaches are to access the park from the harbour end rather than Sandgate as it is unsuitable for large vehicles.